All Starfield factions & groups confirmed so far

 However, with Starfield being such a large game, knowing what the factions are and what each one stands for is vital.
 Here are all the factions and groups we currently know are part of Starfield to help players start their journeys.

-Currently, there are 11 different factions and groups confirmed to be in Starfield, with each having a varied amount of influence and fighting power:
+There are 11 different factions in Starfield, with each having a varied amount of influence and fighting power:

 With each faction and group standing for their own morals and having a varied amount of influence, it’s important you know a little about each one before getting into the game.